By-Laws of TEACH

 Section 2.
 Qualifications and Composition

-Members of the board should be active members in good standing with TEACH for at least one year (except for the initial board).
-Each candidate for election to the Board of Directors must affirm before the board at an open meeting their concurrence with the Core Beliefs of TEACH and profess by testimony their faith in Jesus Christ, and they must sign a statement that documents both declarations.
+Nominees should be active members in good standing with TEACH for at least one year (except for the initial board).
+Each nominee for election to the Board of Directors must affirm, before the current board, at an open meeting, their concurrence with the Core Beliefs of TEACH and profess by testimony their faith in Jesus Christ.
+They must sign a statement that documents both declarations.
 They must also have demonstrated a level of social maturity indicative of persons who can serve/lead in a Christ like manner.
+Following completion of these things and board approval, nominees will be presented to the full membership for a vote.

 Section 3.
 Term of Service